swri-robotics/gilbreth/gilbreth_perception/README.md

 1. Make sure your computer has Nvidia GPU;
     lspci | grep VGA

+   If you have an Nvidia GPU there will be an entry like this:
+   02:00.0 VGA compatible controller: NVIDIA Corporation GM107GL [Quadro K620] (rev a2)

 2. Install voxnet at https://github.com/dimatura/voxnet;
 - Install all dependent packages
     Theano version 0.7 http://deeplearning.net/software/theano/